buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcCoveringTypeEnum.md

 ## Items

 ### CEILING
-The covering is used torepresent a ceiling.
+The covering is used to represent a ceiling.

 ### FLOORING
 The covering is used to represent a flooring.